NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Crone's Cruelty.md

 Filled with rancor and hate, you rend the minds of those who displease you.
-You can cast [[Spells/Warp Mind|Warp Mind]] once per day as an occult innate spell.
+You can cast [[Warp Mind|Warp Mind]] once per day as an occult innate spell.

 *Source: Pathfinder Lost Omens: Ancestry Guide*
 *OGL*